 The short explanation is, anxiety and depression suck.*

 * Relatively speaking, there are many many people in the world who are much worse off than I am.
-I’m endlessly grateful for my furkids, Seanya, my friends, having a home and food, the country I live in.
+I’m endlessly grateful for my furkids, Jackie, my friends, having a home and food, the country I live in.
 That said – invisible disabilities are tough, and psychiatric disabilities have a nasty stigma attached.

-The longer explanation is, I’ve been fighting social anxiety most of my life, depression over half my life since roughly the age of 17, seasonal affective disorder that seems to get worse as I get older, and more generalized anxiety has come creeping in over time.
-Yes, I’ve talked to my doctor (who’s wonderful), I see a psychiatrist for occasional check-ins, I’m on meds.
 Yes, I know that most of what makes my heart start pounding and my hands shake is illogical, and that the negativity that clouds everything on bad days is the product of my own distorted perception.
 Yes, I’m aware that fleeing into my own little physical and mental and imaginary part of the universe when under stress is maybe not the most sensible response (although there are worse ones).
+No, I can’t just decide to look at things differently or snap out of it or any of the other stupid cliche “advice” that’s offered to people with depression and/or anxiety.
+There’s quite a good short video on what’s actually happening in depressed brains.

 Anyway, I keep promising myself and the world I won’t disappear again, and yet I always do.
 But wait a while, and I’ll be back.
 Again.